buddhist-uni/buddhist-uni.github.io/_tags/the-west.md

 parents: [places]
 ---

 The First World.
 The Global North.
 Europe and its colonial offspring.
+The Occident.